ACM-SAHYADRI/hacktoberfest-2020/README.md

   "instagram" : "YOUR_INSTAGRAM_LINK"
 }
 ```
-4. Put your image with the name specified in "image" : "images/YOUR_NAME.[jpg/png]" into images folder
+4. Put your image with the name specified in "image" : "images/YOUR_NAME.[jpg/png]" into images folder.
    Image must be in Square format

 5. Add your name in Contributers.txt